nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 ```

 Each character has a character-specific bounding box (BBX).
-This BBX value indicates that there should be a 1 pixel margin to the left of this character.
+This BBX value indicates that this character is 8 dots wide by 12 dots high, and requires a 1 pixel margin to the left of this character.
 By providing a character-specific bounding box (BBX), this can omit the leftmost whitespace.
 ```
 STARTCHAR d